Cultural Barriers to Communication

 Practical Tips

-• Develop Skills: Provide training on intercultural communication.
+• Develop Skills: Provide training focused on intercultural communication, emphasizing the nuances of various cultural backgrounds..

 Causes of Cultural Barriers

-• Lack of awareness: People may need to be aware of the cultural differences between them and others.
+• Lack of Awareness: Individuals may not be conscious of the differences that exist between cultures.

 Digital illustration of diverse business professionals around a table, with some engaging in cultural faux pas, highlighting the impact of social norms on communication.